carpentries-lab/good-enough-practices/_episodes/04-collaboration.md

 A `CONTRIBUTING` file like this can be very helpful in reminding you details of your project that may be forgotten over time.

 > ## Comparing README files
-> Discussion
->
 > Here is a README file for a data project and one for a software project.
->
-> What do you think is good and what can be improved about each one ?
+> What do you think is good and what can be improved about each one.
 > [Data Project README](https://github.com/ewallace/pseudonuclease_evolution_2020)
 > [Software Project README](https://github.com/DualSPHysics/DualSPHysics)
 >> ## Data Project README
 >> - contains a DOI
 >> - describes the purpose of the code and link to a related paper
 >> - describes the project structure
->> - include the source for the data
->> - describes the data to be analysed
->> - describes the outputs
 >> - includes a license
 >> however
->> - does not contain software and libraries requirements
+>> - does not contain requirements
 >> - does not include a working example
 >> - does not include a explicit list of authors (can be inferred from paper though)
 >> ## Software Project README